-jointPosition float The position value of this joint. jointVelocity float The velocity value of this joint. jointReactionForces list of 6 floats There are the joint reaction forces, if a torque sensor is enabled for this joint.
+jointPosition float The position value of this joint. jointVelocity float The velocity value of this joint. jointReactionForces list of 6 floats These are the joint reaction forces, if a torque sensor is enabled for this joint it is [Fx, Fx, Fz, Mx, My, Mz].
 Without torque sensor, it is [0,0,0,0,0,0]. appliedJointMotorTorque float This is the motor torque applied during the last stepSimulation getJointStates is the array version of getJointState.
 Instead of passing in a single jointIndex, you pass in a list of jointIndices.